wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Fruit: a capsule or drupe.

-The family is divided as follows:

-> Tribe Epacrideae: ovary summit indented to form a pit around the base
-> of the style; *fruit a capsule* with numerous small seeds.
->
-> Tribe Styphelieae: ovary summit tapering into the style; *fruit a
-> drupe* with 1 to few seeds.

-Recent research in molecular systematics has shown that this family is, in fact, part of a larger family, the Ericaceae, which includes the northern hemisphere heathers.

 ### ID Excercises

 Examine the specimen(s) provided.

-> a\) Examine the small leaves and note the venation pattern.
+- Examine the small leaves and note the venation pattern.

->
-> Is there a midrib present?
+- Is there a midrib present?

->
-> How does the leaf attach to the stem?
+- How does the leaf attach to the stem?

->
-> Are these typical dicotyledonous leaves?
+- Are these typical dicotyledonous leaves?

->
-> b\) Examine the base of the flower and determine how many sepals are
+- Examine the base of the flower and determine how many sepals are present.

-> present.
->
-> Is there anything unusual about the calyx?
+- Is there anything unusual about the calyx?

->
-> c\) Note the tubular corolla.
+- Note the tubular corolla.
 How many lobes are present?

->
-> d\) The stamens are borne on filaments that arise from the inside of the
-> corolla tube.
-If you pull the petals off, the stamens come away with
+- The stamens are borne on filaments that arise from the inside of the corolla tube.
+If you pull the petals off, the stamens come away with them.
-> them.
 Such stamens are said to be *epipetalous*.

->
-> e\) Is the ovary superior or inferior?
+- Is the ovary superior or inferior?

->
-> Examine a fruit and determine how many locules are present.
+- Examine a fruit and determine how many locules are present.

->
-> f\) Construct a floral formula.
+- Construct a floral formula.

 ## Identifying unknowns

 The following summarises the way you should proceed to identify any unknown specimen.
-First (using the first key couplet on page 97) determine if the plant is a monocotyledon or a dicotyledon.
-If the specimen is a monocotyledon, have a closer look – if it has modified/reduced flowers and/or spikelets, go to the key on page 109 to determine if it belongs to **CYPERACEAE** or not.
-If the specimen has well developed flowers, turn to page 106 and use the key for monocotyledons to determine in which family the specimen belongs.
+First determine if the plant is a monocotyledon or a dicotyledon.
+If the specimen is a monocotyledon, have a closer look – if it has modified/reduced flowers and/or spikelets, go to the family key to determine if it belongs to **CYPERACEAE** or not.
+If the specimen has well developed flowers, use the full family key for monocotyledons to determine in which family the specimen belongs.

-If the specimen is a dicotyledon, first check whether it belongs to one of the major families you should recognise.
+If the specimen is a dicotyledon, first check whether it belongs to one of the major families or subfamilies you should recognise.
 Only if it does not belong to one of these families should you use the key to families.
 Otherwise, go direct to the key to genera in the family you have recognised.

-i.
-Hold a leaf up to the light and examine with a X10 lens for the
-    presence of translucent oil glands.
+-  Hold a leaf up to the light and examine with a X10 lens for the presence of translucent oil glands.

-> If oil glands are present the specimen belongs to
+    - If oil glands are present the specimen belongs to...**MYRTACEAE** or **RUTACEAE**

-> ............**MYRTACEAE** or **RUTACEAE**.
->
-> If the ovary is superior, it belongs to
+    - If the ovary is superior, it belongs to.................................**RUTACEAE**

-> ............................................**RUTACEAE.**
->
-> If the ovary is inferior, it belongs to
+    - If the ovary is inferior, it belongs to................................**MYRTACEAE**

-> ...........................................**MYRTACEAE**.
->
-> If the leaves are compound, it must be a member of Rutaceae.
-Simple
-> leaves occur in both families.
+>*If the leaves are compound, it must be a member of Rutaceae.
+Simple leaves occur in both families.*

-If there are no oil glands in the leaves, then -
+If there are no oil glands in the leaves, then continue through this key.

-> ii\.
-Examine the inflorescence.
+- Examine the inflorescence.
 Is it a capitulum?
-That is, does it
-> consist of many small tubular flowers without sepals, but the whole
-> cluster surrounded by numerous bracts resembling sepals.
+That is, does it consist of many small tubular flowers without sepals, but the whole cluster surrounded by numerous bracts resembling sepals.

->
-> If so, it belongs to
+    - If so, it belongs to................................................**ASTERACEAE**.

-> ...............................................................**ASTERACEAE**.
->
-> Check that the ovary is inferior, the corolla is tubular, and the
-> anthers are connate and epipetalous to confirm the identification.
+> *Check that the ovary is inferior, the corolla is tubular, and the anthers are connate and epipetalous to confirm the identification.*

 If the inflorescence is not a capitulum, then -

-> iii\.
-Are the flowers in dense heads without an involucre of surrounding
-> bracts?
->
-> Are the stamens the main display of the flowers?
-Does the plant have
-> bipinnate leaves or phyllodes?
+- Are the flowers in dense heads without an involucre of surrounding bracts?
+Are the stamens the main display of the flowers?
+Does the plant have bipinnate leaves or phyllodes?
 Look for the marginal gland.
-Is the
-> fruit a legume or pod?
+Is the fruit a legume or pod?

->
-> If so, the specimen belongs in
+    - If "yes" is the answer to all these questions, the specimen belongs in........**MIMOSOIDEAE.**
-> ................................................**MIMOSACEAE.**

 If these features are not present, then -

-> iv\.
-Examine a flower externally.
-Are both sepals and petals present or
-> is there only one perianth whorl?
+- Examine a flower externally.
+Are both sepals and petals present or is there only one perianth whorl?

->
-> If there is a single perianth whorl of 4 parts, it is a member of
+    - If there is a single perianth whorl of 4 parts, it is........**PROTEACEAE**.

-> .............**PROTEACEAE**.
->
-> Check that there are 4 stamens opposite the perianth parts to confirm
+> *Check that there are 4 stamens opposite the perianth parts to confirm
-> the identification.
+> the identification.*

 If this does not apply, then -

-> v\.
-Is the flower radially symmetric and does it have a tubular corolla?
+- Is the flower radially symmetric and does it have a tubular corolla?

->
-> If so, are there small bracts resembling sepals below the calyx?
+- If so, are there small bracts resembling sepals below the calyx?

->
-> If so, it belongs to
+    - If so, it belongs to.......................................**ERICACEAE**.

-> ...........................................................**EPACRIDACEAE**.
->
-> Check leaf venation and for epipetalous stamens to confirm the
+> *Check leaf venation and for epipetalous stamens to confirm the
-> identification.
->
-> vi\.
-If the flowers are zygomorphic, do they have a 'standard', a 'keel'
-> and 2 'wings'?
->
+> identification.*

-> Is the fruit is a legume or pod developed from a superior ovary?
+- If the flowers are zygomorphic, do they have a 'standard', a 'keel' and 2 'wings'?
+Is the fruit is a legume or pod developed from a superior ovary?

->
-> If so, the specimen belongs
+     - If so, the specimen belongs in the ..................................**FABOIDEAE**.
-> to....................................................**FABACEAE**.

- Compound leaves and stipules are common in this family.
+> *Compound leaves and stipules are common in this subfamily.*

 If none of these features apply, then go to the family key.